Colendonck and the Youncker's Plantation

 Above: View of the modern Kingsbridge valley looking north from above W. 230th Street and Broadway.
 The neighborhood's of Spuyten Duyvil and Riverdale are on the hill to the left and Kingsbridge Heights is on the hill to the right.
 The wooded area on the horizon is Van Cortlandt Park.
 The tidal estuaries that historically flooded this valley fed the salt marshes, or "meadows," that were coveted by Van der Donck and later colonists.

 Since multiple 17th century building foundations were found in Van Cortlandt Park, it is worth exploring if Van der Donck had neighbors living near his home on Colendonck.
 If it were up to him, there would have been plenty of other colonists living at his settlement.
 After all, he referred to his land as a “colony” and his grant came with an obligation to fill his land with settlers.
-Documents written before his death in 1655 indicate Van der Donck attempted to fulfill this obligation.
+Documents written before his death in 1655 indicate Van der Donck worked to fulfill this obligation.
 While back in the Netherlands, Van der Donck attempted to bring 200 colonists to New Netherland including 100 farmers.
 And while that attempt was not successful, he did at least manage to recruit a tile maker, a barrel maker, a gardener, and carpenters to accompany him.9 Presumably all of these workers were employed to help develop Colendonck.
 When Van der Donck’s wife and extended family set sail for New Netherland, they too brought along additional colonists hired by the family.10

 Animation labeling locations of stone foundations discovered in Van Cortlandt Park